SathyaNeom/GIS_Project/app-catalog/README.md

 # Design System Catalog App 🎨

-A standalone Android application that showcases all components from the Electronic Services design system.
+A standalone Android application that showcases all components from the GPS Device Project design system.
 This catalog serves as both a visual reference and an interactive testing tool for developers.